2ndQuadrant/pg_stat_plans/README.rst

 unrelated plans to be merged into one entry (that is, for their ``planid`` value to match despite the differences).
 However, this cannot happen with plans that belong to different users or databases.

+pg_stat_plans fingerprints plans in a way that is sensitive to implementation details like machine endian-ness, as well as the values of internal object identifiers.
+For that reason, it should not be assumed that planids can be used to identify plans across servers participating in *logical* replication of the same database, or that planids will be consistent across a dump and reload cycle, or Postgres versions.
+However, planids will be consistent when using physical replication (that is, streaming replication) or physical backups.

+It is a goal of pg_stat_plans to facilitate the aggregation of statistics by third-party tools based on using planids as persistent identifiers.
+For that reason, but also because an internal "version-bump" that invalidates all existing entries is best avoided, the author will strive to keep the fingerprinting logic that produces planids stable across releases.
+However, it is *not* guaranteed that planids will be consistent across versions of pg_stat_plans, mostly because it is conceivable that the internal representation of plans will be altered in a point-release of Postgres.